shaileshmamgain5/Carousel-Notification/README.md

-# Carousal Notification
+# Carousel Notification

-Carousal-Notification lets you make carousal type notification where user can navigate within the notification.
+Carousel-Notification lets you make carousal type notification where user can navigate within the notification.
 Selected item can be obtained using a broadcast receiver.

 **Features Existing**

 1. Quick and easy set up with just a few lines of code.
 2. Compatible with API levels 16 and above.
-3. Creates three types of notifications – carousel with two images, carousel with text and an image and text only carousal
+3. Creates three types of notifications – carousel with two images, carousel with text and an image and text only carousel
 4. The images are automatically cached for subsequent lookups.
 6. Supports deep linking.
 Each message click takes user to the respective landing page in the app.
 7. Attach custom data with notification.
 It could be the campaign tracking data or anything else.
 This data will be delivered to the app when it is launched on notification click.

 **Upcoming Features**

-1. Slide animation on carousal
+1. Slide animation on carousel
-2. Schedule Carousal.
+2. Schedule Carousel.
 As of now you have to write a job schedular/alarm manager to scedular to schedule Carousal.
-3. Explore carousal notification using a service.
+3. Explore carousel notification using a service.

 **Requirements**